 This is not without good reason.
 Drones are a bargain compared with available alternatives and many officials argue that their effectiveness and accuracy is unmatched.

 As American forces in Afghanistan draw down, drone technology could become the staple of security in the region.
-As Seth Jones, a counterterrorism expert and former advisor to Special Forces Command, said in an interview with The Washington Post last week, “With the drawdown in US forces, the drone may be, over time, the most important weapon against militant groups.”
+As Seth Jones, a counterterrorism expert and former advisor to Special Forces Command, said in an interview with The Washington Post last week, “With the drawdown in American forces, the drone may be, over time, the most important weapon against militant groups.”

 The CIA’s leadership in a primarily paramilitary operation raises serious questions regarding the future role of American intelligence services.